 HealthJob is supported by readers.
 Some of the products featured here are from our partners who compensate us.
 This may influence which products we write about and where and how the product appears on a page.
 However, this does not influence our evaluations.
 Our opinions are our own.

 What is a Radiologic Technologist?

-Radiologic technologists, sometimes called X-ray techs, radiology technicians, radiographers or rad techs, are professionals that are trained to assist and perform diagnostic imaging procedures such as X-rays, Magnetic Resonance Imaging (MRI) and dynamic imaging, among others.
+Radiologic technologists, sometimes called x-ray techs, radiology technicians, radiographers or rad techs, are professionals that are trained to assist and perform diagnostic imaging procedures such as x-rays, Magnetic Resonance Imaging (MRI) and dynamic imaging, among others.
 These imaging procedures help rad techs create images of bones, tissues and even internal organs.

 How Much Do Radiology Techs Make?

-How You Can Find Radiology Tech Jobs
+How To Find Radiology Tech Jobs

 Browse HealthJob's radiology tech job listings now, as well as our articles targeted to keep you informed about the constantly evolving industry to stay on top of your career plans.